ninjudd/cake/README.md

-    cake uberjar   ;; Create a standalone jar containing all project dependencies. cake install   ;; Install jar to local repository. cake release   ;; Release project jar to clojars. cake eval      ;; Eval the given forms in the project JVM. cake filter    ;; Thread each line in stdin through the given forms, printing the results. cake war       ;; Create a web archive containing project source and class files.
+    cake uberjar   ;; Create a standalone jar containing all project dependencies. cake install   ;; Install jar to local repository. cake release   ;; Release project jar to clojars. cake release   ;; Deploy war to a group of servers. cake eval      ;; Eval the given forms in the project JVM. cake filter    ;; Thread each line in stdin through the given forms, printing the results. cake war       ;; Create a web archive containing project source and class files.